sampina13/extension-toolkit/README.md

 - `blocker` - lets you position rectangles to block annoying elements on the page
 - `themer` - lets you customize the color themes of your page
-- `e-nator` - converts every normal e into a sppoky e
+- `e-nator` - converts normal e into spooky e

 ## Useful Functions